-- Select Scene Mode in the main menu
+- ► Select Scene Mode in the main menu

-- Select P-A-S-M
+- ► Select P-A-S-M

-- Turn the shutter-speed dial to the A position
+- ► Turn the shutter-speed dial to the A position

-- Set the desired aperture value
+- ▶ Set the desired aperture value

-- Tap and hold the shutter button
+- ► Tap and hold the shutter button

 - Exposure information is displayed at the bottom of the screen.

 This contains the automatically set value pair of aperture setting and shutter speed.

 - All other visible displays of the info bars will be hidden.

-- Shutter release
+- ▶ Shutter release

-SHUTTER-PRIORITY MODE - S
+SHUTTER SPEED PRIORITY - S

-Shutter-priority mode will set exposure automatically according to the manually selected shutter speed.
+Shutter speed priority mode will set exposure automatically according to the manually selected shutter speed.
 It is therefore particularly suitable for pictures of moving objects, where the sharpness of the movement depicted is a critical picture composition element.

 An appropriately fast shutter speed can help to avoid e.g. unwanted motion blurring and will "freeze" the object.
 Conversely, an appropriately longer shutter speed can help create a better feeling of motion in the image with targeted "tracer effects".

-- Select Scene Mode in the main menu
+- ► Select Scene Mode in the main menu

-- Select P-A-S-M
+- ► Select P-A-S-M

-- ▶ Turn the aperture ring to the A position
+- ► Turn the aperture ring to the A position

-- Set the desired shutter speed
+- ► Select the desired shutter speed

 - using the shutter-speed dial: in full increments

 - using the thumbwheel: fine tuning in 1/3 increments

-- Tap and hold the shutter button
+- ► Tap and hold the shutter button

 - Exposure information is displayed at the bottom of the screen.

 This contains the automatically set value pair of aperture setting and shutter speed.

 - All other visible displays of the info bars will be hidden.

 - Shutter release

-• Fine tuning can alternatively be done via the status screen.
-Depending on the thumbwheel assignment, this may be the only option (see p.
-60).
+Fine tuning can alternatively be done via the status screen.
+This will be the only option if Exp.
+Comp. (see p.
+56) is assigned to the thumbwheel